MHCI Frequently Asked Questions

 Fall 2021 matriculation numbers: 70 MHCI with 6 continuing students.

 May I work on my MHCI degree part-time?

-Yes.
-Many students choose to work full-time while completing their program as a part-time student.
-However, the HCII Project II course must be taken in the summer session after HCII Project I, and students must be enrolled full-time during at this time.
+This may be requested at the time of admission.
+However, the HCII Project II course must be taken in the summer session after HCII Project I, and students must be enrolled full-time during the summer.
 Please note that students must be residents of the United States in order to enroll part-time in the MHCI program.

 I am a current student at CMU.
 Would I be eligible for the accelerated master's degree?

 Yes.
 The Accelerated Master of Human-Computer Interaction degree is for Carnegie Mellon undergraduate students who are completing the BS in HCI or the additional major in HCI.

 Does the department provide career counseling or job placement?

 Carnegie Mellon has a centralized career services center called the Career and Professional Development Center (CPDC).
 The CPDC offers a variety of career service resources for our students, including career fairs, networking and conferences within Carnegie Mellon and the School of Computer Science.
 The HCII also hosts HCII-specific career events including recruitment sessions, portfolio reviews, and networking events throughout the year.
 Our students graduate with a coveted skill set and have excellent job placement records.
 View the recent MHCI first destination outcomes (pdf), or interact with the alumni data by year and program on the CMU First Destination Outcomes Dashboard.

 What kind of jobs can I get with an MHCI degree and who employs HCI graduates?